 Letters of recommendation deadlines are an additional 10 days after the nomination deadlines

 You can print a copy of your nomination and another person to review it for both content and the quality of the writing before submitting.
 You should also save a copy of the nomination for your own records when it is complete.

 Be sure to submit the nomination before the deadline.
 Draft nominations will not be reviewed.

 The completed and submitted nomination will consist of:

-You can edit up until the deadline.
+You can edit after submitting up until the deadline.
 SPE staff cannot attach items to the nomination for you.